-Bowman has never been afraid of hard work, having learned its value while building his own race cars and pitching in at his father’s Arizona body shop.
+Bowman has never turned away from hard work, having learned its value while building his own race cars and pitching in at his father’s Arizona body shop.
 As an auto enthusiast, he is passionate about working on both his personal cars and race cars.
-Under his own banner of Alex Bowman Racing, Bowman competed in the Chili Bowl Nationals as a driver in 2020 and a car owner of two entries in 2021.
+Under his own banner of Alex Bowman Racing, Bowman competed in the Chili Bowl Nationals as a driver and a car owner of three entries in 2022.
 Today, he resides in Concord, North Carolina, with his two dogs – Roscoe, a rescue Beagle mix, and Finn, a charcoal Labrador retriever.